 - 7 Pairs of maternity or recovery underwear

 - 1 Pair of warm socks

 - Going home outfit and shoes

 I found it helpful to put Patrick in charge of all things electronic since these are likely things that you need to grab at the last minute.
-I had a notecard with all of these items written and in my packed bag so that I could just give it to him as we were getting ready to leave and he was able to round up things like the camera, chargers, phones, laptops, wireless speaker, external hard drive and more.
+I had a notecard with all of the electronic items written and in my packed bag so that I could just give it to him as we were getting ready to leave.
+He was able to round up things like the camera, chargers, phones, laptops, wireless speaker, external hard drive and more.

 Complete Hospital Bag for Dad/Partner: